 √ Psychology 313.
 Psychology of Sensation and Perception.
 2 hrs. lecture, 2 hrs. lab.; 3 cr.
-Prereq: 221.
-Not open to students with credit in Psychology 212 or 213.
+Prereq: 6 credits in Psychology; English 125.
+Not open to students with credit in 212 or 213.

 Consideration of basic sensory and perceptual processes.
 Extensive experience with computerized and hands-on laboratory experiments.
 Students will conduct individual research projects.
 Field trips may be required.